rominana/awesome-books/README.md

 # Awesome books: plain JavaScript with objects

-> Basic website that allows users to add/remove books from a list using Javascript.
+> Basic website that allows users to add/remove books from a list using Javascript using classes.

 ## Built With